zach-king/oink/README.md

 TODO

 - `rep <account> <format> <file>` - Generate a report in the specified format, and save it to a file.
-Should support formats CSV and PDF.
+Should support formats TXT, CSV, and PDF.

 ## TODO